Hamze-alseed/real-time-face-auth/README.md

 ## ⚙️ How to Run
 1. Open the notebook in Google Colab
+2. Upload FaceID_System.ipynb
-2. Run the install cell
+3. Run the install cell
-3. Enroll your face
+4. Enroll your face
-4. Test verification
+5. Test verification

+## ⚠️ Security Note

+Displayed frames are resized only for visualization and do not affect recognition or liveness detection accuracy.

 ## 📈 Future Improvements
 - Multi-user support